PrathamSaxena123/Leetcode-Solutions/README.md

 ## 🌟 Featured Problem – Latest

-🧩 Problem: Sum of All Subset XOR Totals
+🧩 Problem: Permutations
-📚 Platform: LeetCode
+📚 Platform: LeetCode (#46)
-⚙️ Difficulty: Easy
+⚙️ Difficulty: Medium
 🧠 Topic: Backtracking

 ### 💡 Approach

-For every element:

-- Include it in the subset
+Build permutations recursively.

+At each step:
+- Pick an unused element.
-- Exclude it from the subset
+- Add it to the current permutation.

-Recursively explore both possibilities and sum the XOR values of all completed subsets.
+- Recurse.
+- Backtrack by removing it and marking it unused.

-- Time Complexity: O(2ⁿ)
+- Time Complexity: O(n × n!)
 - Space Complexity: O(n)
 ---